 In short, buying the news is, as the name suggests, buying shares based on the publication of some new information about a company.

-The reason that it’s usually an unwise thing to do is that, most of the time, investors already have a rough idea of how a company is going to perform and so any ‘news’ about that company will already be priced into its shares.
+The reason it can be an unwise thing to do is that, most of the time, investors already have a rough idea of how a company is going to perform and so any ‘news’ about that company will already be priced into its shares.

 This points to one of the reasons that good news for a company can actually lead to a fall in its share price.

-If a company reports great results, for example, investors might think that its shares are at their peak and so sell off.
-Naturally, that means anyone trying to get on to the other side of that investment can, at least in the short term, lose money.
+If a company reports great results, for example, investors might think its shares are at their peak and so sell off.
+Naturally, that means anyone trying to get onto the other side of that investment can, at least in the short term, lose money.

-That leads us to another reason why buying the news is bad — it’s generally an effort to take advantage of short-term price movements, not an in-depth analysis of how a company might actually perform.
+That leads us to another reason why buying the news is bad — it’s generally an effort to take advantage of short-term price movements, not an in-depth analysis of how a company might actually perform over the long term.

 2. You’re not on a winning streak